Schema Markup Validator Bookmarklet

 Big thanks to Dave Ojeda for giving us the idea for this!
 (Your swag is in the post).

-A round-up of all the best structured data, Schema and rich results, content and resources we could find.
+- Schema and Rich Results Resources - A round-up of all the best structured data, Schema and rich results, content and resources we could find.

 Get the most important SEO updates